 Głogowski’s paintings are filled with subtle, warm irony.
 The painter maintains a distance from his figures, and paradox is as important a tool for him as the color palette or the texture of his canvases.

 Jacek Hajnos OP

-In his works, the artist tries to show the most fundamental problems related to faith.
-At the same time, although, on the one hand, he bases his search on the juxtaposed (as strongly contrasting as colours) sacrum and profanum, as well as carnality and spirituality, his message is understandable.
-He owes this to his skilful handling of elements derived from Christian iconography or motifs associated with religion.
-In addition, and perhaps above all, by modernising the message and combining the religious message with contemporary culture.
+In his works the artist tries to depict the most fundamental problems of faith.
+At the same time, it should be noted that although he bases his search on juxtaposed (as strongly contrasting as colors) sacrum and profanum, as well as corporeality and spirituality, he makes his message understandable.
+He owes that to his skillful handling of elements derived from Christian iconography and motifs associated with religion, and, above all, to modernizing the message, as well as combining the religious message with contemporary culture.